Spiral case: Investigations and reaction

-Despite this, some activists have criticised the limited scope of the campaign.
+Some activists have criticised the limited scope of the campaign, which extends only to 1991.
 In December 2022, BBC News noted that numerous women and girls allege that this campaign continued after 1991.
-Greenland's minister of health Mimi Karlsen told the BBC she would forward their allegations to the Greenlandic medical authorities to see if they are true and if they reflect widespread practises related to the spiral case.
+Karlsen said in a BBC interview that she would forward allegations to the Greenlandic medical authorities to see if they are true and if they reflect widespread practises related to the spiral case.
+At least nine women have reported post-1991 nonconsensual IUD placements to the government; medical investigators found four operations occurred without consent (three had documented consent), eight of the nine cases allegedly happened after the year 2000, and most happened while the women were under anesthesia for induced abortions.
+Nivi Olsen, a Demokraatit member of the Inatsisartut, has called for the investigation to be broadened to include post-1991 birth control measures.